bahorn/skp/README.md

 Kernel Images do include their own checksum, as part of build.c, but AFAIK nothing verifies it so I did not bother reimplementing it.

+If you care about infecting LKMs, I did a seperate project reimplementing another old phrack article that can do that.
+[9]

 ## License

 GPL2